lucane-asturias/vite-ecommerce-strapi/README.md

 ## A Practical Ecommerce project

-In this project developed an store where you can add products to the cart using Strapi as a backend.
+In this project developed a store where you can add products to the cart using Strapi as a backend.

 ![image](https://user-images.githubusercontent.com/73855493/207512809-c4936edc-f7e8-4769-8932-978072de756b.png)